Geoff Wilson (Canadian politician)

-Geoff Wilson (born September 24, 1941) is a Canadian former politician.
+Geoff Wilson (born September 24, 1941) is a Canadian politician who served as the Progressive Conservative member of Parliament for Swift Current—Maple Creek from 1984 to 1988 and Swift Current—Maple Creek—Assiniboia from 1988 to 1993.

 Career

 An accountant and lawyer by profession, Wilson was first elected to the House of Commons of Canada as the Progressive Conservative member of Parliament for Swift Current—Maple Creek, Saskatchewan in the 1984 federal election.

-Wilson was re-elected in 1988 in the new riding of Swift Current—Maple Creek—Assiniboia but defeated in 1993 by Lee Morrison of the Reform Party of Canada.
+Wilson was re-elected in 1988 in the new riding of Swift Current—Maple Creek—Assiniboia In 1988, the Law Society of Saskatchewan fined Wilson $10,000 for his involvement in a fee-splitting arrangement with Swift Current lawyer Gerald Morris between 1974 and 1984.

+Wilson was defeated in 1993 by Lee Morrison of the Reform Party of Canada.